cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ##### Final Notes

 :::tip Be ADVISED
-**There is no one-size-fits-all setting for this**, but you can run `cross-seed` with your config and see how many torrents it will search (noted as "suitable" prior to conducting the actual search) and adjust accordingly.
+**There is no one-size-fits-all setting for this**.
+You can run `cross-seed` with your config to see how many torrents it will search (noted as "suitable" before conducting the actual search) and adjust accordingly.
 :::

 -   It is highly recommended to use [`excludeOlder` and `excludeRecentSearch`](./daemon.md#set-up-periodic-searches).
 Both of these are covered [here](./daemon.md#set-up-periodic-searches) as well as on the [options page](./options.md#excludeolder).